makrohart/PlayableJournal/README.md

 # Prerequisites
 MS Visual Studio 2022 with C++ 20 is required
 # Installation
-1. Fetch the code via git
+1. Fetch the latest code
-2. Complie dll file
+2. Compile
 # Tutorial
 #### Create and setup a blank C++ project
 1. Setup proper output and intermediate directory.